 However, using the built-in group by feature, we can ask Excel to group the orders into buckets of $100.
 When we click OK, we have a new layout that does this grouping for us perfectly:

 This summary tells us that out of almost 3000 orders, 2106 orders are less than $100, and only 12 orders are greater than $1,000.

 Now, consider the formulas it would take to create this kind of report manually.
 Believe me, they aren't going to be pretty.
 Even if you eventually work it out, you won't understand what they do after a few weeks.

 Have you ever felt the stress of worrying that your worksheet might contain errors?
 Maybe you've had the unpleasant experience of presenting a report to your management only to have someone find a simple mistake in one of your formulas, casting a shadow on the entire worksheet (and you)?

 If so, you're not alone.
 These kind of errors happen all the time, even to pros.
 Perhaps you read about the spreadsheet mistake that may have impacted the global economy?
 It was a basic error.
 A formula that was supposed to average values for twenty countries only averaged values in 15 countries.
 So, instead of AVERAGE(L30:L49), the formula said AVERAGE(L30:L44).
 This is the kind of "silent" problem that can come back to haunt the author of a spreadsheet.

-So, how does this related back to pivot tables?
-Like this: because pivot tables don't require that you to write formulas, there's no chance to mess one up.
+So, how does this relate back to pivot tables?
+Like this: because pivot tables don't require you to write formulas, there's no chance to mess one up.
 Your only job is to make sure the source data is correct.
 The pivot table takes care of the rest.